schmidt-software/HomelabOS/docs/software/zulip.md

 ## Access

-By default, Zluip will be available at either:
+By default, Zulip will be available at either:

 [https://zulip.{{ domain }}/](https://zulip.{{ domain }}/)